Wall and Ceiling

 The image above is an example of projected light coming off the projection screen and bouncing onto the wall and ceiling.
 Those surfaces are creating more ambient light and reducing contrast.

 Professional editing has always about achieving a baseline and creating an effect.

 We use a specialized filler to "fluff" the coating.
 This process not only greatly expands the coating with micro pockets but enhances light absorption.
-This coating unlike anything out there.
-Wall and Ceiling can be roller or sprayed on silky smooth.
-It's designed specifically to stop light from bouncing off of wall and ceilings making your projector screen sharper, brighter and with greater pop and contrast.
+This coating is unlike anything out there.
+Wall and Ceiling can be rolled or sprayed and leaves a silky smooth finish.
+It's designed specifically to stop light from bouncing off of walls and ceilings making your image sharper, brighter and with greater contrast.

 Description: Our Wall and Ceiling coatings have a noticeable ability to absorb room echoes and eliminate most 1st phase bounce in a typical 4 wall theater environment.

 Description: Using Wall and Ceiling coatings will add +5 noise reduction to applied materials according to STC standards. ( 125 - 4000 Hz )

 It's completely organic composition, zero VOC, and easy to apply.

 All Wall and Ceiling coatings can be rolled or sprayed.

 Rolling Instructions: Use a 3/8" nap roller and apply generously.
 Allow to completely dry before recoat.
 Apply 2 coats.